-Members of the Honor Council are expected to attend all general meetings of the Honor Council and to fulfill the following duties:
+Members of the Honor Council are expected to attend all general meetings and trainings, including one hearing per long-semester, of the Honor Council and to fulfill the following duties:

 - a) Serve as an educator inform students, faculty, staff, and administrators about the TAMIU Honor System and its mission and policies; promote academic integrity on campus. - b) Serve as a hearing panel member hear all information and render decisions on whether a student is responsible for violation.
-If the student is found responsible for the violation, the Honor Council will reaffirm the faculty member's findings and issue a fair and educational sanction. - c) Serve as a case investigator investigate and gather information with reporter(s), witness(es), and alleged violator(s) as coordinated with the Office of Student Affairs.
+If the student is found responsible for the violation, the Honor Council will reaffirm the faculty member's findings and issue a fair and educational sanction. - c) Serve as a case investigator investigate and gather information with reporter(s), witness(es), and alleged violator(s) as coordinated with the Office of Student Conduct and Community Engagement.
 This duty will include the ability to request information in writing from faculty, witness(es), and alleged violator(s) as is necessary to ensure a fair hearing.